Last Updated on

-Having kids exacerbated the problems – spare clothes, spare carriers, extra toys, despite my best intentions and efforts to pare things down I always over-packed.
-Being new to the blogging world I thoroughly enjoyed a number of packing blogs.
+Having kids exacerbated the problems.
+Spare clothes, spare carriers, extra toys, all of it.
+Despite my best intentions and efforts to pare things down I always over-packed.

-For our latest trip I decided to go the full monty – each day’s outfits for the kids packed in zip lock glad bags.
-I calculated we needed 5 days before a wash, and packed an extra set of undies, singlets etc. Each day’s wear was ziplocked into a GladBag.
+For our latest trip I packed each day’s outfits for the kids packed in zip lock bags.
+I calculated we needed 5 days before a wash, and packed an extra set of undies, singlets etc. Each day’s wear was rolled into ziploc travel bags.
 Squeezing the air out of the bag created a vacuum effect and – hey presto – the items were much smaller than if I had of just stacked them into the suitcase. #winning for sure!

-This process took about 20 minutes longer for each child as I color coordinated shirts, skirts and pants and zip locked them into the bags.
+This process took about 20 minutes longer for each child as I color coordinated shirts, skirts, and pants then zip locked them into the bags.
 At the end I saw how much excess I had originally earmarked for the trip.
 Quite a bit.
 I did not name each bag or day as I could identify which kid’s clothes belonged in which bag.

-Note: this level of organisation only extended to their clothes, not to the toys, jackets, beanies and raincoats (its winter after all!).
-This all occurred the day before departure as I hastily reviewed and shoved them into green woollies shopping bags.
+Note: This level of organization only extended to their clothes.
+It did not extend to their toys, jackets, beanies and rain coats (it’s winter after all).
+This all occurred the day before departure as I hastily reviewed and shoved them into green Woollies shopping bags.

-Note about Nappies – I estimate how many you are using each day and then take enough to get through the first 3-4 days to buy some more.
-(Also keep in mind that you don’t want to be lugging a huge pack of nappies back home!)
-I take these out of bag they were bought in, and put them in the top of the suitcase, I seem to fit a lot in there.
+Note about Nappies – Estimate how many you are using each day and then take enough to get through the first 3-4 days to buy some more.
+Also, keep in mind, that you don’t want to be lugging a huge pack of nappies back home!
+I take these out of bag they were bought in, and put them in the top of the suitcase.
+It seems to fit a lot in there.

-Finally I highly recommend Nicole, from Planning with Kids blogger.
+Finally, I highly recommend Nicole, a blogger from Planning With Kids.
 She talks about using up mental space for making frequent decisions.
-This one explains it best: http://planningwithkids.com/2016/02/05/how-to-simplify-your-wardrobe/
+Check out her blog post How To Simplify Your Wardrobe.

-In summary she suggests describes decision fatigue and the benefits of planning, explaining that even if you don’t have to choose clothes in the morning—you have more mental space and better productivity throughout the day.
+In summary, she suggests describes decision fatigue and the benefits of planning.
+Explaining that if you don’t have to choose clothes in the morning, you have more mental space and better productivity throughout the day.

 - This was super useful and the kids looked more color coordinated than usual!